-During the process of autophagy a lysosome engulfs another organelle or small packet of cell contents.
-The enzymes take apart the substance and the organic pieces are returned for further use by that cell or another one.
-This way many cells can actually continually renew themselves.
+During the process of autophagy, a lysosome engulfs another organelle or a small packet of cell contents.
+The enzymes take apart the substance, and the organic pieces are returned for further use by that cell or another one.
+This way, many cells can actually continually renew themselves.
 It has been noted that a human liver cell recycles half of its macromolecules each week (Biology; Campbell & Reece 2002).
-Macromolecules include things like carbohydrates, fats and proteins.
-So this is what happens but scientists still don’t know exactly how it all happens and makes these processes work.
+Macromolecules include things like carbohydrates, fats, and proteins.
+So this is what happens, but scientists still don’t know exactly how it all happens and makes these processes work.
 Also, there are apparently many substances that are indigestible to the lysosome.
 These can cause problems in cells in the long run due to an accumulation of various wastes.

 Why We Have to Eat Food Regularly

-Question: I read Aubrey de Grey’s Seven Causes of Aging and Death – which are: undesirable mutation / slowdown of DNA, proteins, etc., and the accumulation of junk in and around the cells.
+Question: I read Aubrey de Grey’s Seven Causes of Aging and Death – which are: undesirable mutation/slowdown of DNA, proteins, etc., and the accumulation of junk in and around the cells.
 I understand the need to get rid of the old cells, but when cells break down, the leftover building blocks on the molecular level are just that — building blocks.
 An amino acid is an amino acid, whether we get it from foods or it’s our own old cell recycled.
-Food is just someone else’s old cells (whether they are animal or plant based.)
-So the problem is we don’t have such recycling system in our body?
+Food is just someone else’s old cells (whether they are animal or plant-based.)
+So the problem is we don’t have such a recycling system in our body?

-Aubrey de Grey is the co-founder of the SENS Research Foundation, whose research and expertise is very valuable to consider for better understanding of this topic.
-I remember I saw Aubrey’s TED talk — A Roadmap to End Aging, a few months ago and it really got me intrigued about a few things when it comes to longevity.
+Aubrey de Grey is the co-founder of the SENS Research Foundation, whose research and expertise is precious to consider for a better understanding of this topic.
+I remember I saw Aubrey’s TED talk — A Roadmap to End Aging, a few months ago, and it really got me intrigued about a few things when it comes to longevity.
 I personally believe that our bodies can last much longer than a mere 6o to 80 years, about a quarter of which at least is spent dealing directly with disease and disabilities of all kinds.

-Our cells cannot use everything that they receive and thus find ways to release, store or recycle as needed, similar to when we eat and go to the bathroom to expel wastes or filter blood through our kidneys.
+Our cells cannot use everything they receive and thus find ways to release, store or recycle as needed, similar to when we eat and go to the bathroom to expel waste or filter blood through our kidneys.
 The food that we eat creates our whole body and is a larger reflection of what happens when nutrients come into cells and create them.
-During these processes many nutrients can be used again, as I explained in the answer above, but others are either too used up, indigestible or just plain junk and no longer usable.
-In this sense, we cannot think that we can perpetually work with what we have, as sooner rather than later we will be in a deficient state of some sort.
+Many nutrients can be used again during these processes, as I explained in the answer above, but others are either too used up, indigestible, or just plain junk and no longer usable.
+In this sense, we cannot think that we can perpetually work with what we have, as sooner rather than later, we will be in a deficient state of some sort.

 When we eat, yes, we are essentially ingesting either plant cells or animal cells, which our body then breaks down to use for nutrients and other beneficial substances.
 And yes, some of those cells will actually be physically old and problematic, especially when it comes to animal-based foods, but we should not confuse the word “old” here with food being simply the cells the organism is made of.
 So more often than not, we are eating usable materials from plants and/or animals, not actually old materials that are used out or subject to destruction.